stanly3690/HotSpotAnalysis_Plugin/README.md

 ___
 ###Future work

-Enable user to run hotspot analysis based on polygonal grid or multipolygon shapefile
+Enable users to run hotspot analysis on polygonal grid or multipolygon shapefile
 ___

 Bug tracker and Wiki